ipfs-cluster/ipfs-cluster/README.md

 ## Install

-In order to install the `ipfscluster-server` the `ipfscluster` tool  simply download this repository and run `make` as follows:
+In order to install the `ipfs-cluster-service` the `ipfs-cluster-ctl` tool  simply download this repository and run `make` as follows:

 ```
 $ go get -u -d github.com/ipfs/ipfs-cluster